emqx/emqx-lua-hook/README.md

 If there are "test1.lua", "test2.lua" and "test3.lua" in /emqx/data/scripts, all these files will be loaded once emq-lua-hook get started.

 If test2.lua has been changed, restart emq-lua-hook to reload all scripts, or execute following command to reload test2.lua only:

 ```
 /emqx/bin/emqx_ctl luahook reload test2.lua
 ```

 # Hook API

+You can find all example codes in the `examples.lua` file.

 ## on_message_publish